kazaanatetsuji/deep-reinforcement-learning/p2_continuous-control/README.md

 Follow the instructions in Continuous_Control.ipynb to get started with training my agent.

 1. Start the environment of Unity downloaded according to the OS.
-2. Check the number of states and the number of actions of "Banana Collector" and create an Agent.
+2. Check the number of states and the number of actions of "Reacher" and create an Agent.
 3. Train the agent and save the learning results as a file(checkpoint.pth).
 4. Check the operation of the agent based on the above results.